What is two-factor authentication?

 With the threat landscape ever-changing, it’s essential to take measures both straightforward and sophisticated to safeguard your organisation.

-Implementing 2FA can go some way towards adding an extra barrier of entry for both yourself, yes, but also any third-party attempting to access your account.
-While security questions seeking personal details like the name of your first family pet, or mother’s maiden name, may go some way towards shielding user accounts, they’re easy to establish, often by rummaging through social media accounts.
+Implementing 2FA can go some way towards adding an extra barrier of entry for both yourself and also any third-party attempting to access your account.
+While security questions seeking personal details like the name of your first family pet, or mother’s maiden name, may go some way towards shielding user accounts, they can be easy to establish, often by rummaging through social media accounts.

 What is two-factor authentication?

-Also known as multi-factor authentication or two-step verification, two-factor authentication is a fairly straightforward process of confirming your identity twice before access is granted to an account or service.
+Also known as multi-factor authentication (MFA) or two-step verification, 2FA is a fairly straightforward process of confirming your identity twice before access is granted to an account or service.

 Broadly speaking, authentication falls into three categories: knowledge factors, possession factors and inherent factors.
 Knowledge normally means something the person has to remember, like a PIN or password, while possession means a secondary device, like a key fob, card reader or smartphone.